PrateekMinhas09/PrateekMinhas09/README.md

-- 👋 Hi, I’m @PrateekMinhas09
+- 👋 Hi, I’m @PrateekMinhas09 and I’m looking for a full time job or an internship, iam very much unemployed
 - 👀 I’m interested in design , development, coding , illustrations , data analytics and a lot more
 - 🌱 I’m currently learning flutter
-- 💞️ I’m looking for a full time job or an internship, iam very much unemployed
+- 💞️ I have a very diverse skill set
 - 📫 How to reach me -- via email - "prateekminhas09@gmail.com"

 <!---